Many companies think of energy as a 'fixed overhead'. Saving energy is one of the easiest ways to reduce costs and improve your reputation.

 A certified EMS may not be required for every business and depends on your size, sector and customer expectations.
 In partnership with Calderdale's energy future , we have developed a unique local environmental accreditation called the Environmental Business Award .
 Aimed at businesses wanting to show their environmental commitments, but find the cost of a fully-certified scheme too high.

 The following provide more information about EMS accreditation schemes:

 - Institute of Environmental Management and Assessment (IEMA) - a not-for-profit organisation established to promote best practice standards in environmental management, auditing and assessment.

 - Eco Management and Audit Scheme (EMAS) - a voluntary scheme for industry introduced by the European Commission (EC) in 1993.
 Its aim is to promote on-going improvements in the environmental performance of companies and the provision of environmental information to the public.

 - BSI Global - the National Standards Body of the UK, British Standards is among the world’s leading providers of standards and standards products.
 Provides detailed information on ISO 14001, the international accreditation scheme for environmental management systems.

-- ISO/TC207 - the International Organisation for Standardisation formed Technical Committee 207 on Environmental Management in 1993.
-The scope of the committee is: 'standardization in the field of environmental management tools and systems,' based on the philosophy that improving management practices is the best way to improve the environmental performance of organizations and their products.
-Frequently asked questions on ISO 14001.
+ISO/TC207 - the International Organisation for Standardisation formed Technical Committee 207 on Environmental Management in 1993.
+The scope of the committee is: 'standardisation in the field of environmental management tools and systems'.
+This is based on the philosophy that:

 In addition to the benefits which you will reap from being energy efficient, your business may qualify for funding to help finance energy efficiency measures.